junxit/us-congress-bills-117/metadata.md

 - 2021-10-21 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Peters with an amendment in the nature of a substitute.
 With written report No. 117-42.
 - 2021-10-21 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Peters with an amendment in the nature of a substitute.
 With written report No. 117-42.
 - 2021-10-21 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 152.
+- 2022-01-11 — Amendment SA 4898 agreed to in Senate by Unanimous Consent.
+- 2022-01-11 — Amendment SA 4898 proposed by Senator Schumer for Senator Peters. (consideration: CR S162; text: CR S162) In the nature of a substitute.
+- 2022-01-11 — Measure laid before Senate by unanimous consent. (consideration: CR S161-162)
+- 2022-01-11 — Passed Senate with an amendment by Unanimous Consent. (text: CR S162)
+- 2022-01-11 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S162)
+- 2022-01-11 — Senate amendment agreed to: Amendment SA 4898 agreed to in Senate by Unanimous Consent.
+- 2022-01-11 — Senate amendment proposed (on the floor): Amendment SA 4898 proposed by Senator Schumer for Senator Peters.
+- 2022-01-11 — Senate amendment submitted
+- 2022-01-11 — The committee substitute withdrawn by Unanimous Consent.